Noncommutative Iwasawa theory arising from Hecke algebras: Noncommutative Iwasawa theory of

-The map $\lambda_1$ is defined analogously as in \cite[Lemma 3.5]{cfksv}, and $\lambda_2, \lambda_3$ are induced by the inclusion of rings.
+Here, the map $\lambda_1$ is defined analogously as in \cite[Lemma 3.5]{cfksv}, and $\lambda_2, \lambda_3$ are induced by the inclusion of rings.
 The map $\lambda_4$ is induced by the isomorphism above followed by Morita equivalence.
-After this, the proof procceeds as in \cite[Lemma 5]{kakde}.
-A crucial input here is a generalization of a result of Venjakob \cite{ven-characteristic}, that if $U$ is finitely generated $\sS$-torsion over $\IIG$, then the twist $tw_\psi(U):=U\otimes_\II\II^{n_\psi}$, for any irreducible representation $\psi$ of $\Delta$, is also finitely generated and $\sS$-torsion over $\IIG$.
-This also follows analogously as in \emph{loc. cit}. \end{proof}
+After this, the proof proceeds analogously as in the proof of \cite[Lemma 5]{kakde} using Lemma \ref{twisting}.